Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 Depending on the plugin you are integrating, the plugin might need to be configured before it can be used (e.g. maybe it needs an API Key to be defined).
 The configuration can also be used to customize under which URL the plugin will be made available.
 By default, a plugin called “my-plugin” is deployed at https://linkurious.example.com/plugins/my-plugin/, but this can be changed.

-The plugins configuration is available in the general configuration of Linkurious Enterprise.
+You can configure a plugin directly from the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page, using the plugin’s configuration form.
+The configuration is also available in the general configuration of Linkurious Enterprise.
 See [how to edit the general configuration](https://doc.linkurio.us/admin-manual/latest/configure/).
 The plugins configuration is available under the “plugins”.

 The section is a JSON object where each property is the configuration for a specific plugin.
 Only two parameters are defined by default: